Skip to content

 • bed_file_path (Union[str, PathLike]) –

-Path to BED file with regions.
+Path to BED file defining regions.

-• output_fasta_path (Union[str, PathLike]) –
+• output_file_path (Union[str, PathLike]) –

-Path to write output FASTA file.
+Path to write the output FASTA file.

-get_seqs_bed_file_to_vec(collection_digest: str, bed_file_path: Union[str, PathLike]) -> List[RetrievedSequence]
+substrings_from_regions(collection_digest: str, bed_file_path: Union[str, PathLike]) -> List[RetrievedSequence]

 Parameters: